-For example, if the applicant only has one family member who suffered from diabetes, then that may not have such a great effect on the premium.
-However, if there are several family members in the applicant’s family history that suffered from heart disease, for instance, that will have a greater effect on the premium rate.
+For example, if the applicant only has one family member who suffers from diabetes, then that may not have such a great effect on the premium.
+However, if there are several family members in the applicant’s family history who suffered from heart disease, for instance, that will have a greater effect on the premium rate.
 It does vary depending on the insurer, so some insurers may raise premiums based on just one family member’s illness, while others may ignore that completely.

-Conversely, an insurer may just not cover the particular illness or illnesses, and cover all of the others.
-When looking for coverage, it is best to compare rates of different companies to see which one offers the best plan.
+Conversely, an insurer may just not cover the particular illness or illnesses and cover all of the others.
+When looking for coverage, it is best to compare the rates of different companies to see which one offers the best plan.

-There are millions of people that simply skip getting a life insurance policy for whatever reason, but that is one of the worst mistakes that you can make for you and your family.
+There are millions of people who simply skip getting a life insurance policy for whatever reason, but that is one of the worst mistakes that you can make for you and your family.
 Life insurance provides peace of mind knowing that if anything were to happen to you, your family would have the funds they need to get through that difficult time in their lives.

 Losing a loved one is never easy, but it becomes even more difficult if you leave behind thousands of dollars in debt.
 If you were to pass away, how much debt would you leave your loved ones?
 Would they be responsible for mortgage payments, car loans, and credit card bills?
 For a grieving family, all of those bills piling up can make the whole process a nightmare.

 Because each company is different, they are all going to look at an application differently.
 It’s important to find a company that will work with you to get the policy that you want at the cheapest rate for term life insurance.
 If you have a family history of health complications, you need to find a company that will look more favorably at your specific situation.